Dinosaurs stirring - UK's hypermarkets show signs of life

 The improvement suggests Tesco and Sainsbury's, the two biggest players, may be starting to reassert themselves in a market turned upside down by the rapid growth of the discounters.
 That leaves a bigger question mark over the prospects of Asda and Morrisons, the current laggards of the sector, the latter of which recently lost its status as a member of Britain's FTSE 100 index of blue chip companies.

-Tesco reported an annual loss of 6.4 billion pounds this year, one of the biggest in British corporate history, and also manipulated its results as the pressure built in the sector.
+Tesco reported an annual loss of 6.4 billion pounds ($9.71 billion) this year, one of the biggest in British corporate history, and also manipulated its results as the pressure built in the sector.

 VIRTUE OF NECESSITY